-Profiling Fund Scheme Scheme for the granting of support to students in the form of graduate funding, committee member grants or attendence fee from the profiling fund, now known as the Profiling Fund Scheme.
+Profiling Fund Scheme Scheme for the granting of support to students in the form of graduate funding, committee member grants or attendance fee from the profiling fund, now known as the Profiling Fund Scheme.

-PC Opleidingscommissie (Programme Committee, PC), a committee established for a particular study programme of an insitute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).
+Opleidingscommissie (Programme Committee, PC), a committee established PC for a particular study programme of an institute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).
+The register (Registratie Instellingen en Opleidingen) that will replace existing registers such as the CROHO and the BRIN.